 NEPHELE - a peachy coral pink

-LEUCOTHEIA - for a light golden / tangerine shimmer
+LEUCOTHEIA - a golden tangerine shimmer

 SCYLLA - for your darker side...a deep blood plum shimmery tint

-Please note : tinted lipbalms are not so heavily pigmented as lipsticks, but more of a 'lip tint', more everyday / subtle glam.
+Please note : tinted lipbalms are not so heavily pigmented as lipsticks, but more of a 'lip tint', for everyday / subtle glam.
 As you warm the wax against your skin you'll notice the colour is somewhat buildable and shows up more intensely with heavier application.
 Colours in photo are faithful to real life product.

 TIP: The natural balm also works great as a barrier balm for all minor cuts, burns & abrasions - beeswax has natural antibacterial, antimicrobial and soothing qualities, while macadamia oil is a superhero when it comes to nourishing skin and helping it heal and regenerate.